-In our relationships, we must strive to foster a climate of mutual understanding, empathy, and love, recognizing the divine within each other.
+In our relationships, we must strive to foster a climate of mutual understanding, empathy, and love, recognizing the divine within each ter a climate of mutual understanding, empathy, and love, recognizing the divine within each other.
 This recognition enhances our spiritual healing, strengthening our connections with God and each other.
 For "Above all, love each other deeply, because love covers over a multitude of sins" (1 Peter 4:8).

-6 Fostering Healthy Group Dynamics: Recognizing and Respecting the Divine in Each Other
+Recognizing and Respecting the Divine in Each Other